MusicBrainz: MusicBrainz Picard

 MusicBrainz Picard is a free and open-source software application for identifying, tagging and organizing digital audio recordings.

 Picard identifies audio files and compact discs by comparing either their metadata or their acoustic fingerprints with records in the database.
 Audio file metadata (or "tags") are a means of storing information about a recording in the file.
 When Picard identifies an audio file, it can add new information to it, such as the recording artist, the album title, the record label, and the date of release.

+Example of MusicBrainz Picard tags

+Here is an example of APEv2 tags as used by a WavPack format file taken from Piano Opera FINAL FANTASY VII / VIII / IX by Nobuo Uematsu after being tagged with MusicBrainz Picard: